projectawakening/builder-examples/vending-machine/readme.md

 ## Introduction
-This guide will walk you through the process of building contracts for the gate keeper, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.
+This guide will walk you through the process of building contracts for the vending machine, deploying them into an existing world running in Docker, and testing their functionality by executing scripts.

-The gate keeper allows you to crowdfund items toward a specific goal.
-For example, if you need a certain amount of resources to build a new ship for the corporation etc.
+The vending machine allows you to automatically trade an item for another item.
+For example, if a player gives you one set item depending on the ratio you set it could give the player two of another item.

 ## Deployment and Testing
-### Step 0: Deploy the gate keeper contracts to the existing world
+### Step 0: Deploy the vending machine contracts to the existing world
 First, copy the World Contract Address from the Docker logs obtained in the previous step, then run the following command:

 ![alt text](../docker_deployment.png)